May 3, Reading 3 – 1 Peter 5

 This is a hard thing to do!

-But joined along-side that by Peter is something equally as hard – When worries and concerns threaten to overwhelm us, as we often struggle against God’s will – We can forget so quickly this truly amazing mechanic that God has graciously built into our lives for us.
+Joined along-side that by Peter is something equally as hard – When worries and concerns threaten to overwhelm us, as we often struggle against God’s will – We can forget so quickly the wonderful operating mechanic that God has graciously built into this life for us.

 To cast our cares, our concerns and worries, our anxieties, on Him.